Listen to this BPPS Podcast on YouTube. To read along, click closed captions [cc] or read text of speech below:

-At the same time resist the huge temptation to rush things and try to get back to top gear as quickly as possible.
-This is going to backfire.
+At the same time resist the huge temptation to rush things and the attempt to get back to top gear as quickly as possible.
+But if you attempt to rush things, that attempt is surely going to backfire on you

 No matter what the darkness in your life; no matter how great the loss you have faced; no matter whether it was your irresponsibility or mistake; no matter how long you have been out of touch with your best; no matter who or what great odds are pitted against you; no matter how depressed and sorrowful you are now; know that with God nothing is impossible.